(National Cancer Institute / Unsplash)

-Are you looking for the best colleges in California for teaching degrees?
 Getting educated yourself is the first step in building a career in education.
-If you’re based in California or bound for the west coast, learn what it takes to teach in California and check out ten of the top education programs in the sunshine state.
+If you’re based in California or bound for the West Coast, learn what it takes to teach in California and check out ten of the top education programs in the Sunshine State.

-Best Schools for Education Majors in California
+10 Best Colleges for Teaching Degrees in California

 The swiftest path to becoming a teacher in California is to enroll in an education program.
 Luckily, California is home to some of the best schools for education majors.
 Here are ten of the finest, in alphabetical order:

-First on our list of the best colleges in California for teaching degrees is California Baptist University.
+First on our list of the best colleges in California for teaching degrees is California Baptist University (CBU).
 Located in Riverside, California Baptist University offers undergraduate and graduate degrees in education.
 US News and World Reports ranked CBU #6 in the nation for undergraduate teaching degrees.
 They have an acceptance rate of 80%.
 Tuition runs at around $23,000 per year.

 Another one of the best colleges for teaching degrees in California is Cal Poly.
 It’s ranked #3 by US News and World Reports for best undergraduate teaching programs.
 Admissions at CalPoly are highly competitive, with less than 40% of applicants accepted each year.
 The student-to-faculty ratio is 19:1, and yearly tuition is about $9,000 for California residents.

 California’s Chapman University is another one of the excellent colleges in California for teaching.
-They offer both undergraduate, and graduate programs, including a five-year integrated bachelor’s in education and master’s in Curriculum and Instruction.
+They offer both undergraduate and graduate programs, including a five-year integrated bachelor’s in education and master’s in Curriculum and Instruction.
 US News and World Reports put it at #37 on the list of best undergraduate teaching programs.
 The acceptance rate at Chapman University is 58%.
-They boast a 12:1 student to faculty ratio, though the yearly tuition is somewhat steep, around $57,000 per year.
+They boast a 12:1 student-to-faculty ratio, though the yearly tuition is somewhat steep, around $57,000 per year.

 Those looking for the best schools for education majors in California should also consider Loyola Marymount University.
 US News and World Report recognized Loyola Marymount University in Los Angeles for having a top grad program in education and one of the best online programs for receiving a graduate degree in the field.
 LMU’s School of Education was recently admitted into the University Council for Educational Administration, a leading professional organization that works with institutions to forward educational leadership.

 Loyola ranks on US News and World Reports’ list of best undergraduate education programs at #22.
-They accept about half of applicants, and tuition costs around $50,000 per year.
+They accept about half of the applicants, and tuition costs around $50,000 per year.

 Ranked as the thirteenth best undergraduate program for teaching, Pepperdine University is another one of the best schools for education majors in California.
 Pepperdine’s education program allows undergrads to pursue a bachelor’s degree as they complete the required teacher preparation courses.
-Pepperdine accepts about 42% of applicants and has a 13:1 student to faculty ratio.
+Pepperdine accepts about 42% of applicants and has a 13:1 student-to-faculty ratio.
 Tuition and fees at Pepperdine are around $60,000 per year.

 US News and World Reports ranks Point Loma Nazarene University as the ninth-best college for teaching degrees in the nation at the undergraduate level.
 Point Loma is located in beautiful San Diego and accepts 84% of applicants.
-Almost half of Point Loma’s classes have fewer than 20 students for more teacher attention, and they have a 15:1 student to teacher ratio.
+Almost half of Point Loma’s classes have fewer than 20 students for more teacher attention, and they have a 15:1 student-to-teacher ratio.
 Yearly tuition at Point Loma Nazarene University is $40,000, which doesn’t include room or board.

 Stanford University was named the 13th best undergraduate school for education in the country by US News and World Report, which also recognized the school for excellence in the area of educational administration and supervision.
 Stanford’s Graduate School of Education offers a variety of outstanding master’s, doctoral, and even undergraduate programs in the field.

-Another one of the best colleges in California for teaching degrees is the Graduate School of Education at the University of California, Los Angeles.
+Another one of the best colleges for teaching degrees in California is the Graduate School of Education at the University of California, Los Angeles.
 It was ranked 11th in the nation by US News and World Report.
 UCLA’s undergraduate program for teaching was ranked #48 in the country.
 The program is especially well regarded as a leader in urban education, preparing students to thrive as teachers in classrooms where ethnic, linguistic, and social diversity is the norm.

 UCLA is only slightly less competitive than Stanford, accepting only 14% of applicants.
-About half of its classes have fewer than 20 students, and their student to faculty ratio is 18:1.
+About half of its classes have fewer than 20 students, and their student-to-faculty ratio is 18:1.
 Annual tuition for a California resident at UCLA costs around $18,000.

 Another one of the best colleges in California for teaching degrees is the University of California at Berkeley.
 Even before the Graduate School of Education was founded in 1913, UC Berkeley granted the UC system’s first doctoral degree to a woman and first master’s degree to an Asian American, both in education.
 UC Berkeley offers a wide range of programs, from an undergraduate minor in education to a master’s in human development or a Ph.D. in quantitative methods and evaluation.